RasaHQ/rasa/docs/migrations.rst

 ~~~~~~~
 - domain actions list now needs to always contain the actions names instead of
   the classpath
+- utter templates that should be used as actions, now need to start with
+  ``utter_``, otherwise the bot won't be able to find the action

 Changes to Input and Output Channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~